madetech/blog/posts/introduction_to_agile_scrum.md

 1. What did you complete yesterday?
 2. What are you going to complete today?
 3. Is there anything that is blocking you from achieving this?.
-<br />Standups are regular opportunity for the entire team to communicate progress, understand blockers, cross-pollinate information and evaluate risks.<br /><br />At Made (where we work primarily with external customers) we encourage the Product Owner to attend.
+<br />Standups are regular opportunity for the entire team to communicate progress, understand blockers, cross-pollinate information and evaluate risks.

 * ####Sprint Showcase
 On sprint completion, a Sprint Showcase meeting takes place.
 In the Showcase, all the completed User Stories are showcased to the project stakeholders.
 The idea behind this session is that the team is sharing what should be a shipping increment.
 Something that the business can release to end consumers and that the business can start seeing some return on their investment from.
 It's, therefore, *critical* that at the end of each sprint, the Scrum team are delivering features that are truly launchable.